eosnetworkfoundation/DUNE/README.md

 ### `Add DUNE To Path`
-To keep from having to install files to the users system, the perferred method of usage is to add this directory to your 'PATH'.
+To keep from having to install files to the users system, the preferred method of usage is to add this directory to your 'PATH'.
 ```console
 $ echo "PATH=<LocationOfDUNE>:$PATH" >> .bashrc
 ```